mcseemz/mailog/README.md

 When new/updated filed detected:

 1. if name and version already exist in runtime, file skipped.
 2. if name not exist, this is new object, we should add it to processing list.
-Mind that if you add rule with link on non-existing template, result is unpredictable.
+Mind that if you add rule with link to non-existing template, result is unpredictable.
 3. if name exist but version differs, update procedure fills fields not touching runtime parts.
 This means:
 - template sections are updated, but their reports not reset.
 So you'll get part of report in old style.
 - if old/new template sections list differs - it will be adjusted.